Special Collections and Archives

 The Richard L. D. and Marjorie J. Morse Department of Special Collections houses the university’s rarest and most unique research materials.
 In addition to collecting and preserving K-State’s institutional records, the department also serves as a vital epicenter for research pertaining to the consumer movement, cookery, Kansas culture and K-State history.

-Special Collections is located on the fifth floor of Hale Library and is open by appointment only on Mondays and Fridays and 10 a.m.-5 p.m.
-Tuesdays through Thursdays.
+Special Collections is located on the fifth floor of Hale Library and is open 10 a.m. to 5 p.m., Monday through Friday during the semester.
 Hours may vary during breaks and intersessions, so please check our main calendar for up-to-date hours.
 Users are encouraged to contact Special Collections before their visit so materials are ready for use.
 Contact us at (785) 532-7456 or libsc@k-state.edu.

 Transcribing historic cookbooks